Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 A company has a Microsoft Foundry agent that summarizes customer feedback and recommends products to customers.
 The agent references data from multiple knowledge sources.

-Users report that the agent response time is slow.
+**Users report that the agent response time is slow**.

-Telemetry data shows that the agent frequently reaches its token usage limit.
+**Telemetry data shows that the agent frequently reaches its token usage limit.**

 You need to recommend a solution to reduce token usage without degrading the quality of the generated responses.